sykuzuha/lovely-runner-snow-scene/README.md

 Similar projects:
 This project has a similar 3-D object in the snow as what we are going for, but it is a Christmas tree: https://www.shadertoy.com/view/ltfGzn

+This project currently only works on MacOS with arm64